openstack/api-site/firstapp/source/getting_started.rst

 For a list of available SDKs, see `Software Development Kits <https://wiki.openstack.org/wiki/SDKs>`_.

 Other versions of this guide show you how to use the other SDKs and languages to complete these tasks.
-If you're a developer for another toolkit that you would like this guide to include, feel free to submit code snippets.
+If you are a developer for another toolkit that you would like this guide to include, feel free to submit code snippets.
 You can contact `OpenStack Documentation team <https://wiki.openstack.org/Documentation>`_ members for more information.